kstrafe/gondola-archive/README.md

 ## Variables to Change ##

 You will need to change some configuration variables to get disqus integration working for your site.
+If you want to keep the original disqus forum then no changes need to be made.
 You'll need to change values in `src/config.rs` and run `cargo run --release` again for these changes to take effect.

 ## Shell ##